 Graphic novel lovers, this is the list for you!
 We’re sharing our favorite graphic novel new releases (and one pick that’s not graphic but IS based on superheroes!) coming out this year that are great for your own bookshelf or to give as a gift.
-From old favorites to new imaginings and modern day superheroes, this is the only graphic novel reading list you need this Fall.
+From old favorites to new imaginings and modern day superheroes, this is the only graphic novel reading list you need.

 While Black Canary isn’t a graphic novel, it IS based on the DC World and we couldn’t leave it off the list.
 When Dinah Lance was a child, she heard something almost impossible: the sound of a girl singing.
 Due to the sinister patriarchal dictatorship in Gotham City, women have no rights.
 Now at seventeen, Dinah begins to learn that she has a voice too, and it’s powerful.
 However, with her father’s desire to keep her safe, her blossoming romance, and her need to help women and girls take a stand, she wonders if her voice is powerful enough to fight back and destroy the dictatorship in her city.